jidexl21/ADConnectionTest/README.md

 # ADConnectionTest

-This app tests your connection strings.
+This dotnet core app tests your connection strings.
 You add a list of connection strings to a file and this app tests them all.
 Can run tests on a remote server or local machine